• Skip to primary navigation

 What is Blackening?

 Blackening is the process of cooking fish, shrimp, or other foods that have been dipped in butter and seasoned, then seared over high heat, usually in a cast iron skillet.
-The combination of butter, high heat, and seasoning develops a telltale dark crust on the meat that gives blackened foods its characteristic look and flavor.

-How to Blacken Foods
+How to Blacken Foods with Blackened Seasoning

-The process is quick and easy.
-Simply dredge or brush your protein in melted butter, then season heavily with blackening seasoning.
 Heat a cast iron pan to medium-high heat or high heat, then set the meat into the pan.
 You're looking for a dark, crusty char on each side of the protein.

 Cooking usually only takes a few minutes per side.
 It's a very popular cooking technique for fish and shrimp, though you can realistically blacken anything from chicken to beef to vegetables.